Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Strong reversibility of unipotent elements in

-In this section, we will consider non-homogeneous unipotent Weyr matrices.
-Note the following example. \begin{example} Let $A$ be a unipotent element in $\mathrm{SL}(10,\C)$ with Jordan structure $(4,4,2)$ as given in Example \ref{example-Weyr-form-explanation}.
-Then $A$ will not be strongly reversible in $\mathrm{SL}(10,\C)$.
+Next, we consider an arbitrary unipotent Jordan form in $\mathrm{SL}(n,\C)$.
+Before that, note the following example, which gives an idea of the proof of the general result (cf. \propref{prop-unipotent-strong-rev-SL(n, C)}). \begin{example} Let $A$ be a unipotent element in $\mathrm{SL}(10,\C)$ with Jordan structure $(4,4,2)$ as given in Example \ref{example-Weyr-form-explanation}.
+Then $A$ is not be strongly reversible in $\mathrm{SL}(10,\C)$.
 To see this, recall that $A$ has the Weyr structure $(3,3,2,2)$.
-So the Weyr form $A_{W}$ of $A$ and its inverse $A^{-1}_{W} $ can be given as
+Therefore, the Weyr form $A_{W}$ of $A$ and its inverse $A^{-1}_{W} $ can be given as